lyubomiraml/jest-angular-demo/README.md

-## Setup jest in new angular project
+## Setup jest in a new angular project

 # Step 1 - Remove Karma related stuff: